 I am a warm, judgement-free, and safe space for you.
-My specialties include young adults, life transitions, personal identity, anxiety, work stress, and family issues.
+My specialties include: adult children of alcoholics, life transitions, identity crises, anxiety, work stress, and family issues.
 As your therapist, I'll be here to support you as we process through your stressors, questions, fears, or grievances.

 I work with couples who are newly in love, on the brink of separation, and everything in between.
 If you are looking for relationship counseling with your partner due to current stress, conflict, infidelity, communication issues, sexual health, or anything else, I would be happy to work with you.
 I do not take sides, but I will listen, coach, and guide as we sift through the inner workings of your relationship and find a path forward.

 Preparing for the next big step in your relationship is the best dose of preventative medicine you could ever invest in.
 I am a certified Prepare/Enrich Facilitator; we may use this research-based assessment to guide our sessions.
 The assessment highlights your relationship's strengths and growth areas, as well as provides personality and family profiles.
 This data can be really helpful to our work together and interesting for you and your partner to see!
 If you complete eight premarital sessions with me, you will also receive a certificate to get $60 off of your Texas marriage license.

 It takes great courage to seek out counseling.
 I love what I do as a counselor and I am honored that you're considering including me on your journey to support your mental health, personal growth, and overall wellbeing.

 I will be accepting new clients in January 2023!

 Length and Frequency:

 Most counseling sessions are 50 minutes long and scheduled weekly.
 However, I can be flexible to fit your needs.

 My rate is $145 per session for individual counseling and $165 for couples counseling.